In this post

 2. Attract and retain top talent

 Thoughtful workplace perks can swing the balance in your favor when it comes to talent acquisition and retention.
-A Glassdoor survey revealed that 80% of employees prefer a greater selection of benefits than a pay rise.
+A Glassdoor survey revealed that 80% of employees prefer a greater selection of benefits than a pay raise.

 A competitive cell phone policy can be the deciding factor in ensuring you attract and keep the best people on your team.